Stars1233/sqlit/README.md

 When I switched to Linux, I was suddenly unable to return to the devil I know, and I asked myself: _how do I access my data now?_

 The popular answer was VS Code's SQL extension.
 But why should we developers launch a heavy Electron app designed for coding just to execute SQL?

+I had recently grown fond of Terminal UI's for their speed and keybinding focus.
 I looked for SQL TUIs, but the options were sparse.
 The ones I found lacked the user-friendliness and immediate "pick-up-and-go" nature of tools I loved, like `lazygit`, and I shortly returning to vscode sql extension.

 Something wasn't right.
 I asked myself, why is it that running SQL queries can't be enjoyable?
 So I created `sqlit`.